grange85/ahfow-www/_posts/2024-05-16-my-record-collection-136-dean-britta-quarantine-tapes-cd.md

 </blockquote>
 <p class="caption">Quarantine Tapes sleeve notes</p>

-I love the sleeve, as I might have mentioned before that I'm a bit cool on Brian Calvin's lips, but I do like the layout and typography used, and the picture of Dean and Britta on the back is lovely.
+I sort of love the sleeve, as I might have mentioned before that I'm a bit cool on Brian Calvin's lips, but I do like the layout and typography used, and the picture of Dean and Britta on the back is lovely.

  - *Catalogue Number:* AHFOW 10/162
  - *Artist:* Dean & Britta